gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-11/index.md

 - Update Centos 7 image used in examples
-- Replace 'local readonly' with 'local -r' in bash scripts
+- Replace &apos;local readonly&apos; with &apos;local -r&apos; in bash scripts